JuliaML/MLDataUtils.jl/docs/introduction/design.rst

     some specific type.
 What it returns is up to the data container.
 The only requirement is that it is consistent.
-A single observation should always have the same type and structure, as should a batch of some specific size. see TODO for more information of what makes some type a data container.
+A single observation should always have the same type and structure, as should a batch of some specific size.
+Take a look at the section on :ref:`container` for more information about the interface and requirements.

     A data container need not also be a data iterator!
 There is no contract that iterating over a data container makes sense